-“The Hunting,” is my debut novel and released on Amazon.com, and Pen-L Publishing.com in December, 2013.
+“The Hunting,” is my debut novel and released in December, 2013, Pen-L Publishing.

 Addictive!
 From the time you meet “The Hunting’s” protagonist, Isabelle, “Izzy” Lewis until the book’s end, you are pulled into her challenges – from her online dating addiction to dealing with her creepy new boss while raising three kids as a single mom.
 You will find yourself pulling for Izzy and loving her!

 Michele Wojciechowski – Award-winning writer and columnist (Wojo’s World), stand-up comedienne, author of “Next Time I move, They’ll Take Me Out in a Box,” and freelance contributor to Parade.com.